marcelovicentegc/i18n-iso-languages/README.md

 ## Usage

-### Configuration
+### configure

+You should use this method if you're willing to override some default behavior, specifically the locales made available and the default locale to be used as a fallback.

+By default, every locale on this library is made available by the `getLocales` method, and the default language set as fallback is English.

+🛑 **IMPORTANT**: You must import the `configure` method on the file that's first read.

-#### configure
+#### localesSubset

-> You can see this in action on the [demo](https://marcelovicentegc.github.io/i18n-iso-languages/)

-If you want to define a subset of the locales to be used on your project, you can use `cofigure` along with `getLocales`.
+If you want to define a subset of the locales to be used on your project, you can do this via the `localesSubset` attribute.

-You must import the `configure` method on the file that's first read. _This method was heavily inspired by MobX's implementation._

 It's usage is simple and straight forward.
 You just need to create a list with the locales you want to be used by a specific keyword.

+**Note**: If you don't define a locales subset, every locale defined on this lib will be used.

 The following keywords are available: